 58 calories; 2 grams fat; 1 gram saturated fat; 0 grams trans fat; 0 grams monounsaturated fat; 0 grams polyunsaturated fat; 9 grams carbohydrates; 0 grams dietary fiber; 6 grams sugars; 0 grams protein; 4 milligrams cholesterol; 11 milligrams sodium

 - Preheat oven to 300 degrees.
-Spread rolled oats on a baking sheet and toast for 20 to 30 minutes, until slightly darker and toasty smelling.
+Spread the oats onto a baking tray, toast for 20-30 minutes until toasty smelling & slightly darker.
 Remove from heat.

 - Line your braking trays or work surface with parchment/baking paper/wax paper.
 Combine sugar, butter, evaporated milk, cocoa powder & salt in a heavy saucepan, and bring to a boil while stirring.
 Take off heat and add the vanilla extract, coconut & oats – stir.

 - Using scant tablespoons, immediately drop the warm mixture onto the parchment/baking paper/wax paper.
 Let cool, and then store in a tin or jar.